idflood/TweenTime/README.md

 ![screenshot](screenshot.png)

+## Demo

+[Basic example](http(s)://idflood.github.io/TweenTime/examples/basic.html)
+[Advanced](http(s)://idflood.github.io/TweenTime/examples/advanced.html)

+## Usage

+- Use shift key while dragging keys to snap them to existing one or to current time cursor.
+- Click on a item label in the timeline to open the editor on the right.
+From there you can set values and add keys.
+- Double click on a property timeline to add a key.

+The API is relatively minimal and clearly not definitive now so there is no real documentation yet.
+But if you are curious check the code of the 2 exemples above.

 ## Another javascript timeline?

 At first I created this for an internal project.
 But to be honest it is also to learn a bit more about d3js, play with some ideas and see where it goes.
 Hopefully this may be useful for someone else.